 The City of Orange Public Works Department is responsible for implementing the Sanitary Sewer Management Plan (SSMP).
-A set of organization charts that includes names and telephone numbers of sewer maintenance personnel is contained in Appendix A along with their individual responsibilities for
+A set of organization charts that includes names and telephone numbers of sewer maintenance personnel is contained in Appendix A along with their individual responsibilities for implementing this SSMP.
+The charts also outline the lines of authority for administrative and field staff.

-C. The chain of communication for reporting SSOs, from receipt of a complaint or other information, including the person responsible for reporting SSOs to the State and Regional Water Board and other agencies if applicable (such as County Health Officer, County Environmental Health Agency, Regional Water Board, and/or California Emergency Management Agency (CAL-EMA) (formally State Office of Emergency Services (OES)).
+C. The chain of communication for reporting SSOs, from receipt of a complaint or other information, including the person responsible for reporting SSOs to the State and Regional Water Board and other agencies if applicable (such as County Health Officer, County Environmental Health Agency, Regional Water Board, and/or California Emergency Management Agency (CALEMA) (formally State Office of Emergency Services (OES)).